IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 The second "bundle" of functions deals with executing the plotting procedures to populate the **matplotlib canvas**.
 At this point in this tutorial, the **PlotCanvas** class is not yet defined.
-This will be done in the next section.
-The functions are:
+This will be done in the next HowTo section.
+The functions needed are:

 - :guilabel:`plotFluxAoS`: for plotting all **Flux_loop** signal arrays values,
   and
 - :guilabel:`plotBPolAoS`: for plotting all **poloidal field probe** signal arrays values

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python